 Over many years, statisticians and practitioners have applied machine learning to a representative sample of a large dataset, yielding results for decisions substantially as good as analysis of the entire dataset.
 CRISP-DM, the widely used Cross Industry Standard Process for Data Mining, embraced by SPSS and IBM, recommends sampling at the Data Preparation stage.
 SEMMA, the process developed by SAS Institute and used in SAS Enterprise Miner, stands for Sample, Explore, Modify, Model and Assess.
 As we'll see here, a representative sampling approach is well supported by theory, and effective in practice.

-We'll start with a simple menu selection, Get Data - Big Data - Sample, to draw a random sample from the Airline data preloaded on an Apache Spark cluster operated by Frontline Systems.
+We'll start with a simple menu selection, Get Data - Big Data - Sample, to draw a random sample from the Airline data which has been preloaded on an Apache Spark cluster.

-We immediately notice that many flights were cancelled or diverted and that some records, especially ones that correspond to the earlier years (1980-90s), contain missing values.
+We immediately notice that many flights were canceled or diverted and that some records, especially ones that correspond to the earlier years (1980-90s), contain missing values.
 Aiming to discover the data patterns that can help us to predict flight delays, we'll choose to disregard such flights from our analysis.
 In the familiar rich Excel environment, this preprocessing task does not present any challenge.
 Since the 100,000-record data sample is formatted as an Excel table, you can easily filter out ‘Cancelled’ (1) and ‘Diverted’ (1) flights.
-Alternatively, you can use the more comprehensive Missing Data Handling facility available in XLMiner.
+Alternatively, you can use the more comprehensive Missing Data Handling facility available in Analytic Solver Data Mining.

 As Hortonworks did, we want to train a binary classifier to identify "significantly delayed" flights.
 To do that, we'll create a new binary variable ‘DepDelay_Binary’, equal to 1 if the flight was delayed for more than 15 minutes (‘DepDelay’>=15), or 0 otherwise.
 This requires nothing more than an IF function in a new column in Excel.